jingzhiro/jingzhiro/README.md

 <h3>Website</h3>
 This website was an introduction to HTML, CSS, and JavaScript for web development.
-It was an insightful experience, giving a glimpse into the process of user experience and interface designs when creating a website.
+It was an insightful experience, giving a glimpse into the design process of user experience and interfaces when creating a website.
 <a href="https://jingzhiro.github.io" target="_blank">jingzhiro.github.io</a>.

 <h3>Nukie</h3>